 Placing one on the ground is ill-advised as it gives the thief a solid base to smash it against.
 Tight, raised chains remove this advantage.

 A good quality, heavy security chain is also capable of covering your beautiful bike with dents, scratches and minor breakages.

 Look for one with a protective cover such as nylon, and take care when weaving it through your machine after you park up.

 The long and the short of it

-There are greater options with a longer chain such as extended reach and double wrapping.
-A long chain is heavier but will not pose a problem if you’re able to stow it safely when on the road.
+There are greater options with a longer chain, such as extended reach and double wrapping.
+A long chain is heavier but will not pose a problem if you can stow it safely when on the road.